 One great way you can fix back drafting is by installing a water heater backdraft preventer.
 Much like a backdraft preventer used in sewer pipes, a water heater-specific backdraft preventer forms a gate-like structure.
 From where it’s placed, the preventer only allows the exhaust to pass through one way, stopping the backward air flow completely.

-Of course, if you want to learn more about how to fix backdrafting water heater units, you should speak with a qualified technician, like one of our team members at Clover Services.
+Of course, if you want to learn more about how to fix backdrafting water heater units, you should speak with a qualified technician, like one of our team members at Clover Contracting.

 Keep in mind that all venting installations must follow local codes and the manufacturer’s instructions.
 And if the situation calls for it, the backdrafting test is simple to do.
 If you suspect backdrafting, make sure to do the test after several minutes of operating the water heater with the windows and doors closed for safety.
 Then, contact our team at Clover Contracting for help fixing the issue or installing a backdraft preventer.